sarahlee435/HackMercedVI/README.md

-# React Drag n Drop Tutorial
+# Student Organizer

-Create a Trello Dashboard clone in React.js.
-The code needed for this is super easy thanks to react-dnd!
+Created an organizer for students to organizer their assignments when school is online.
 ## Installation

 Use the cmd line to install dependencies.